ibm-cloud-architecture/refarch-eda/README.md

 * As an architect, you will understand how the event driven architecture simplifies development of event driven solutions.
 * As a developer, you will understand how to develop event driven applications.
-* As a project manager, you may understand all the artifacts to develop in an EDA solution.
+* As a project manager, you may understand all the artifacts which may be required for an event driven solution.

 From the repository you will get starting code, and best practices  which you may want to reuse during your future implementations.
+The reference architecture has been designed to be portable, and applicable to Public Cloud, Hybrid cloud and across multiple clouds.
+Examples given are directly deployable in IBM Publc Cloud and with IBM Cloud Private.

 While the content of this repository is mostly technical in nature , it does introduce methods such as Event Storming which would be used with business leaders to identify key bsuiness domain events and actions, you may find it useful to share this information with your business leaders before  engaging them in such activities.

 ## Architecture

-The reference architecture has been designed to be portable, and applicable to Public Cloud, Hybrid cloud and across multiple clouds.
-Examples given are directly deployable in IBM Publc Cloud and with IBM Cloud Private.

-The starting point for a  modern Cloud Native Event Driven Architecture is that it supports at least the following important capabilities:
+We defined the starting point for a modern Cloud Native Event Driven Architecture to be that it supports at least the following important capabilities:

 * Being able to communicate and persist events
 * Being able to take direct action on events.
 * Processing event streams to derive real time insight/intelligence